 • Fellowship stipends - If you have signed up for direct deposit, you may have your stipend deposited directly to a bank account in a U.S.-based bank; otherwise, you will be issued a paper check that will be mailed to your international home address.
 You have a choice to receive your stipend funds during the quarter they are awarded or postpone receiving your stipend until you arrive in the US.

 • Pay from employment - If you have signed up for direct deposit, you may have your stipend deposited directly to a bank account in a U.S.-based bank; otherwise, you will be issued a paper check that will be mailed to your international home address.

-- Who can I contact with questions or to schedule remote advising?
+- Who can I contact with questions or to schedule advising?

-For questions related to program degree requirements, course selection, scheduling, or questions about research and your major field, contact your Graduate Program Coordinator or a faculty Graduate Advisor in your program.
-Contact information is available in the 'People' section of your program page.
+- For questions related to program degree requirements, registration holds, course selection, scheduling, or questions about research and your major field, start by contacting your Graduate Program Coordinator or a faculty Graduate Advisor in your program.
+Contact information for Coordinators and Grad Advisors is available on your Program Page.

 - How do I submit forms to Graduate Studies

 - Students must email their forms to their Graduate Program Coordinators according to their department process.
-Graduate program coordinators are responsible for sending completed forms to their Senior Academic Advisor (SAA) in Graduate Studies.
+Graduate program coordinators are responsible for submitting completed forms to the Senior Academic Advisors (SAA) in Graduate Studies.

-- How will delays in my academic progress impact my time to degree?
+- How will delays in my academic progress from the COVID-19 pandemic impact my time to degree?